elileinkram/_feedstack_web/README.md

 # About

-[Feedstack](https://play.google.com/store/apps/details?id=com.jasper.jasper) is a fully customizable social network.
+[Feedstack](https://play.google.com/store/apps/details?id=com.jasper.jasper) is a fully progammable social network.

 We give developers the toolbox to make and share their own feeds.